Sidor som bilder

 ePub

-Moral reflections may be more frequent in this kind of drama, than in the other fpecies of tragedy, where, if not very short, they teaze the spectator, whose mind is intent upon, and impatient for the catastrophe; and unless they arife neceffarily out of the circumstances the person is in, they appear unnatural.
+Moral reflections may be more frequent in this kind of drama, than in the other fpecies of tragedy, where, if not very short, they teaze the spectator, whose mind is intent upon, and impatient for the catastrophe; and unless they arife neceffarily out of the circumstances the perfon is in, they appear unnatural.
 For in the preffure of extreme distress, a person is intent only on himself, and on the prefent exigence.
-The various interefts and characters in these historical plays, and the mixture of the comic, weaken the operations of pity and terror, but introduce various opportunities of conveying moral instruction, as occafion is given to a variety of reflections and obfervations, more useful in common life than those drawn from the conditions of kings and heroes, and perfons greatly fuperior to us by nature or fortune.
+The various interefts and characters in these historical plays, and the mixture of the comic, weaken the operations of pity and terror, but introduce various opportunities of conveying moral inftruction, as occafion is given to a variety of reflections and obfervations, 'more useful in common life than those drawn from the conditions of kings and heroes, and perfons greatly fuperior to us by nature or fortune.

 ments.